NuevoFoundation/workshops/content/english/java-datastructures/arraylists/problem1.md

         -1 order of "pollo"
         -2 orders of "birria"

-        Return an arraylist of all of these elements in that order */
+        Return an ArrayList of all of these elements in that order */
 ```